 “I’m told that Newton has boasted that if we go on then a very distinguished person will become involved (PAV).”

-The Cleveland Street Scandal as it soon became known was being reported daily in the newspapers but it was what they weren’t writing that was the source of gossip.
-It was a deafening silence.
+The Cleveland Street Scandal as it soon became known was being reported daily in the newspapers, but it was what they weren’t writing that was the source of gossip.

 The Prince of Wales now intervened to ensure that the rumours involving his son went no further and the Courts hastened to conclude the case as quickly as possible.
 Both Charles Newlove and George Veck were given relatively light sentences of 9 and 4 months respectively after pleading guilty.
 Likewise, the boys involved were given the minimum punishment though they did lose their jobs.